pebakery/pebakery-docs/Commands/WIM/WimExtractList.md

 List files must must obey the following rules:

 - Only one path is allowed per line.
-- All paths are relative to the images root directory.
+- All paths are relative to the image's root directory.
 - Paths are not case sensitive.
 - Wildcards (*, ?) are allowed and may expand to include multiple files or directories.
 - Both fowardslash `/` and backslash `\` characters are supported.
 The leading `\` is optional.